This post may contain affiliate links. Please read my disclosure.

 You can store in an airtight container for in the fridge for up to 5 days or in the freezer for up to 3 months.
 If in the freezer, place in the fridge overnight for it to thaw out.

-Add the sauce and beef braciole to a saucepan and cook covered over low heat for 8-10 minutes or until warm.
+When ready to reheat, add the sauce and beef to a saucepan and cook covered over low heat for 8-10 minutes or until warm.

 Pro Tips/Recipe Notes